Understanding best practices for using Canvas

 Canvas is the approved LMS for all campuses within the UM System.
 Canvas provides privacy, security and digital accessibility for all participants.
 Because the UM System pays for Canvas hosting and administration, students do not need to pay extra fees to access Canvas.

 Additionally, offering all online courses through Canvas provides a consistent learning experience across the curriculum.
-Research tells us that, because a learner’s working memory is finite, we should avoid extraneous cognitive load (e.g., learning how to navigate an unfamiliar LMS) where possible (Brame, 2016).
+Research tells us that because a learner’s working memory is finite, we should avoid extraneous cognitive load (e.g., learning to navigate an unfamiliar LMS) where possible (Brame, 2016).
 In other words, it’s better to have your students dedicate their brain power to learning your course materials rather than having them try to puzzle out the various interfaces of multiple different online platforms.

 However, as noted in the QCR recommendation, the expectation that all online courses use Canvas does not mean that they only use Canvas.